DataDog/hiring-engineers/answers.md

 ## Activating Tracing

 Dynatrace Agents from version 6 on have APM active per default.
+Next up is the installing the dynatrace python tracer :

 ```bash
 [root@f31 ~]# pip install ddtrace